stoicdavi/DOCKER-PROJECTS/README.md

 # Docker Projects
+- This repository contains simple Docker projects I did for learning purposes
-- To work with this projects, make sure that you have docker installed in your machine
+- To work with this project, make sure that you have docker installed on your machine